What is Chronic Kidney Disease?

 3. Stage 3A & 3B CKD : If you are diagnosed with stage 3 CKD, you will be asked by your doctor to visit a dietitian.
 And I am asking you to take the advice and make changes in your diet because by now your body has started building and storing serum creatinine and urea.

 4. stage 4 CKD : When you have been diagnosed with stage 4 CKD, it is then you will be advised by your nephrologist to undergo dialysis.
 If your kidney disease was not diagnosed at an earlier stage and you were not able to change your diet as prescribed by your dietitian, you will start experiencing swollen arms and legs and other complications.

 My father’s was diagnosed with ESRD only when he had a stroke.
 He was lucky enough to make it through.
 But not many do.
 I did all I could to find a cure.
 It was disheartening for me to know that there is no cure for ESRD.
-But I never gave up on searching for something to slower the progression.
+But I never gave up on searching for something to slow the progression.
 And my search was made more arduous by those numerous scams out there who self proclaim that their methods would cure the kidneys.
 It doesn’t do any good.
 Finally, I did find something which was able to keep my father from undergoing dialysis for over 18 months even when he was diagnosed with ESRD.

-Just because you have made it till here, I want you too to know about this incredible book on amazon which helped to keep my father away from dialysis for such a long period even with stage 5 CKD.
+Just because you have made it till here, I want you too to know about this incredible book on Amazon which helped to keep my father away from dialysis for such a long period even with stage 5 CKD.

 Different treatment options

-1. Medications to treat anaemia
+1. Medications to treat anemia

 2. Diet modifications

-3. Dialysis ( Peritoneal or Hemo dialysis)
+3. Dialysis ( Peritoneal or Hemodialysis)